Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Experiments

 Table~\ref{tab:comparison1} and Table~\ref{tab:comparison2} compare the proposed TNAS-ER with state-of-the-art methods on the SEE and DSEE datasets, following the same experimental settings as prior works~\cite{wang2024apprenticeship, wan2025eye} for fair evaluation.

 TNAS-ER consistently achieves the highest performance on both datasets, outperforming all facial and eye-region methods.
-On the SEE dataset, TNAS-ER reaches a WAR of 79.6\% and a UAR of 80.1\%, and achieves top scores in four emotion categories and in all lighting conditions.
+On the SEE dataset, TNAS-ER reaches a WAR of 79.6\% and a UAR of 80.1\%, and achieves top scores in four of the seven emotion categories (sadness, anger, surprise, and fear) and in all four lighting conditions (normal, overexposure, low-light, and HDR).
 Notably, compared with other SNN-based approaches such as MSKD and SEEN, TNAS-ER achieves substantially stronger performance, with improvements exceeding 10\% in both WAR and UAR.
-On the DSEE dataset, our TNAS-ER obtains a WAR of 72.6\% and a UAR of 72.9\%, outperforming the best-performing baseline \cite{wan2025eye} by 1.0\% in WAR and 0.8\% in UAR.
-Furthermore, TNAS-ER achieves top scores across six emotion categories and all lighting conditions.
-Considering that DSEE includes a broader set of subjects with greater variation in age and ethnicity, the larger performance improvement highlights the superior generalization and robustness of TNAS-ER across diverse and more challenging real-world conditions.
+A similar trend is observed on the DSEE dataset, where our TNAS-ER obtains a WAR of 72.6\% and a UAR of 72.9\%, outperforming the best-performing baseline \cite{wan2025eye} by 1.0\% in WAR and 0.8\% in UAR.
+Furthermore, TNAS-ER achieves top scores across six of seven emotion categories (happiness, sadness, anger, surprise, fear, and neutral) and all lighting conditions.
+Since DSEE includes more subjects with a broader range of ages and ethnic backgrounds, the larger performance gain compared to SEE highlights the strong generalization and robustness of TNAS-ER across diverse and challenging scenarios.